Dynamic Bayesian Learning for Spatiotemporal Mechanistic Models: Introduction

+Analyzing data from computer experiments refer to interpolating or predicting the output at new inputs after training the model using runs of the computer model without assuming mathematical tractability of the computer model.
+This is referred to as \emph{emulation} \citep[see][with the latter offering an excellent perspective of relative recent literature]{Sacks1989, conti2010bayesian} and comprises the construction of a statistical model that mimics the behavior of the computer model.
+Rather than assuming an explicit functional relationship between the inputs and outputs, a Gaussian process is used as a prior on the unknown function \citep[see, e.g.,][]{OHagan1992, Haylock1996, GP_ML} and the outputs are assumed to be a realization of this process.

+A second problem of interest is to learn about the parameters in the mechanistic system from field observations while also accounting for the information available from runs of the computer experiment.
+This is related to the problem of \emph{calibration} using field data \citep[see, e.g.,][for calibration using field observations in diverse contexts]{Kennedy2001, Oakley2004, Higdon2004, Bayarri2007, Higdon2008, Bayarri2009} and can be regarded as an inverse problem seeking optimal values of unknown parameters to be learned from observational field data.
+We depart somewhat from the paradigm of traditional calibration, where an ``optimal'' (perhaps unknown) value of the input is assumed.
+Instead pursue \emph{melding} \citep{Poole2000, GelEtAl2004} and synthesize information from mechanistic systems with field observations.
+Emulation and calibration becomes challenging when the computer model or posited functional relationship is complex in nature or expensive to compute and any practicable learning framework must account for the scale of the problem.

+We focus upon emulating and inferring on spatial-temporal mechanistic systems using a Bayesian hierarchical modeling framework.
+Figure~\ref{fig:paradigm} depicts emulation and calibration in our melding context.
 A hierarchical description of a physical process consists of a layered approach, whereby simpler conditional dependence structures specify complex relationships.
-This modeling process can be factored into three levels:
+Probabilistic learning proceeds from the posterior distribution given by

-At the top level, the probability model specifies the distribution of the data conditional on the physical process.
-The next level consists of the process model and can represent physical or mechanistic knowledge.
-The bottom level models uncertainty about parameters.
+At the top level, the probability model specifies the distribution of the data conditional on the physical process and any other parameters needed to describe the data generating mechanism.
+The next level represents the underlying mechanistic system as a realization of a stochastic process capturing physical or mechanistic knowledge \citep[as promulgated by][]{Sacks1989}.
+The last level models uncertainty about parameters.